 - Loving like Jesus – “My relationship with Jesus is the most important relationship in my life.
 It guides everything I do.

 If we were to plot the faith journey out graphically, it might look something like this:

-As we said, moving forward along the Faith Journey will produce some radical changes in your life.
+Moving forward along the Faith Journey will produce some radical changes in your life.
 It will touch what you do with your time, how you use your gifts, even how you relate to those around you.
 But best of all, it will change how you relate to God.
-So now, the rest is up to you.
-Take time to determine where you are on the faith journey.
+Take time to determine where you are on the faith journey by completing a Spiritual Health Assessment periodically and measure your progress.
 Then take a step and grow closer to Jesus Christ.